 - There’s a carry.
 A carry will solve many core and postural problems.
 They help people get back ownership in their life, making them stronger at nearly everything.
 It’s hard to do a proper farmer carry without heavy weights, so we have a couple of solutions in our free download.

 - There’s a front core exercise.
 Something that either prevents movement (isometric) will protect your back by teaching core stability and rigidness.
 An example of that would be a front plank.
-You could choose to add in an exercise where the core is moving for more ab size, like the McGill Curl-Up which is like a crunch that won’t destroy your back (we have a link to the videos in the download.)
+You could choose to add in an exercise where the core is moving for more ab size, like the McGill Curl-Up which is like a crunch that won’t destroy your back (we have a link to the videos if you use the free sign up.)
 These core exercises would mainly work the front of your core like the abs (rectus abdominis), the obliques, since the back of your core would get worked a lot with a hinge and other movements.

 - High-risk moves with little payoff.
 For example, you don’t need to do two-minute long planks, crunches or sit-ups.
-They aren’t necessary for core strength, and burning ab fat is a myth.
-(The only way to lose belly fat and love handles is through overall body fat loss, mainly accomplished through nutrition.)
-The only thing regular crunches will do is make your abs larger while, according to Dr. McGill, putting your back in a spot for injury.
-If you want big abs and obliques, there are way better exercises that are safer for your back like the plank, and then moving onto ab wheel roll-outs and leg raises.
+They aren’t necessary for core strength, and won’t help with burning ab fat.
+(The main way to lose belly fat and love handles is through aerobic work like brisk walking and overall body fat loss, mainly accomplished through nutrition.)

 - Exercises that are too advanced for your strength or your coordination—this puts you at risk for injury.
 For example, many women don’t have the strength yet to do push-ups.
 They still try to do them, but with a form that will hurt their lower back.
 They should start with a push-up plank to get their core study first.
 The push-up is really a moving plank, and if you can’t hold the core tight, then the push-up isn’t going to go too well.
 If they want to practice the push movement, they could do kitchen counter push-ups or wall-push ups at first.
 Here’s a good article for women trying to get started with the push-up.